schwannden/chabod/tests/ui/lib/README.md

-# Library Tests
+# Library Testing Guide

-This directory contains tests for utility functions and services in `src/lib/`.
+Tests utility functions and services from `src/lib/`.

 ## Testing Utilities and Services